FrozenNode/Laravel-Administrator/readme.md

 ##### Common
 - **title**
 - **type**: default is 'text'.
-Choices are: relationship, text, textarea, date, time, datetime, number, bool, enum
+Choices are: relationship, text, textarea, wysiwyg, date, time, datetime, number, bool, enum

 ##### Relationships
 - **name_field**: default is 'name'.
 Only use this if type is 'relationship'.
 This is the field on the other table to use for displaying the name/title of the other data model.